A SHOT-BY-SHOT ANALYSIS

 JOHNNY: Now, beat it.

-Again, Kubrick trying to use natural light and getting some lovely results.
+Again, Kubrick trying to use natural light, at least to some extent, and getting some lovely results.

 The background all enveloped in shadow, exempting the wall behind Johnny, this scene reminds of the boxing match in Killer's Kiss, in which there is no audience but the one in the theater seats.
 That spell is broken, however, by the eavesdropper.
 They have an audience after all.